Andy Williams (guitarist)

-Andrew Williams (born December 12, 1977) is an American musician and professional wrestler, well known as the former rhythm guitarist of Every Time I Die.
-As a professional wrestler, he is signed to All Elite Wrestling (AEW) under the ring name the Butcher, where he is known for his tag team with the Blade under the name the Butcher and the Blade.
+Andrew J. Williams (born December 12, 1977) is an American musician and professional wrestler, best known as the former rhythm guitarist of the metalcore band Every Time I Die.
+As a wrestler, he is signed to All Elite Wrestling (AEW) under the ring name The Butcher, where he is one-half of a tag team with The Blade.

 Musical career

 Williams had aspired to be a professional wrestler and trained at Renegade Wrestling Association in Ontario, Canada for six months, until he sustained a knee injury.
 During the layoff, he learned to play the guitar, and formed Every Time I Die alongside lead guitarist Jordan Buckley and drummer Michael Novak.
 He has appeared on every release that the band has done, and had not missed a live show, until January 2020, when he wrestled Diamond Dallas Page and Dustin Rhodes at Bash at the Beach.
 From January to March, Every Time I Die had written and recorded their ninth album, and had been expected to tour the album in June, supporting Parkway Drive and Hatebreed, but this would be delayed due to the COVID-19 pandemic.
-Since he could not tour with the band, he was able to continue working for All Elite Wrestling (AEW), as they are based in Jacksonville, and Florida has deemed wrestling as essential business critical to the state's economy.
+Since he could not tour with the band, he was able to continue working for All Elite Wrestling (AEW), as they are based in Jacksonville, and Florida deemed wrestling as essential business critical to the state's economy.
 On January 17, 2022, Williams and Buckley announced on social media that Every Time I Die broke up.

-Williams had previously been with the other members of Every Time I Die (minus Keith Buckley) attempting to form a new band and expressed interest in collaborating with AEW music producer Mikey Rukus on Twitter.
-However, despite those events, Williams had previously hinted during AEW's talk show Hey!
-(EW) hosted by RJ City that he originally no longer had an interest in recording music saying "In the 25 years that I was a professional musician" when asked by City a question about his music career.
-On December 7, 2022; Williams had posted on Twitter jamming with founding Every Time I Die drummer Michael Novak hinting a return to music.
+Williams had previously been with the other members of Every Time I Die (except Keith Buckley) attempting to form a new band and expressed interest in collaborating with AEW music producer Mikey Rukus on Twitter.

 Professional wrestling career

+Training (2010–2015)

+In the mid-2010s, Williams resumed his training with Josh Barnett, initially as a workout session.
+He continued working with Barnett, but only sporadically, since he does not live in California.
+He began attending Grapplers Anonymous, based in Lackawanna, and received further training from long-time friend and professional wrestler Jesse Guilmette.